SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ```

-####Consumer Error Channels
+#### Consumer Error Channels

-Negative
-: It is highly recommended to upgrade the Spring Cloud Stream version to 3.2.5 (or higher) to take advantage of binding-specific error handling functionality.
+<aside class="negative"> It is highly recommended to upgrade the Spring Cloud Stream version to 3.2.5 (or higher) to take advantage of binding-specific error handling functionality. </aside>

 **Spring Cloud Stream pre-v3.2.5**